roblesch/roblesch.github.io/_posts/2024-04-29-bevy-boids.md

 Some way or another, I ended up reading Eric S. Raymond's 1997 essay on the Linux approach to open source, *The Cathedral and the Bazaar*.
 The essay contrasts two software development models - the *Cathedral*, where a small community of developers makes source available on each release, but development is otherwise opaque (Emacs, GCC) - and the *Bazaar*, where all development happens publicly (Linux).
 These comparisons are supported with the author's personal experience applying the Bazaar development model to his own project, Fetchmail.
 It's a mix of hacker philosophy and practical suggestions on cultivating community around an open source project.
 The veracity of the practical propositions [are disputed](https://news.ycombinator.com/item?id=35939383), but I think the essay's popularity indicates that something resonated with a lot of people at the time, so it's an interesting peek into the movements that led to today's software landscape.

 The core ideas are around following your nose, surrounding yourself with fresh eyes that will provide new stimuli, and pushing out code with the assurance that you can't get it right the first try.
 These spoke directly to my recent project rut - I was performing all my development in hermitage, emerging every few months to share a blog post or some screenshots on Discord for some scraps of feedback.
-I've been stuck in design paralysis for quite some time, going in circles weighing tradeoffs for largely aesthetic desicions.
-I think it's inevitable that I'll come back to building projects in this space, but for now it's time to see what's out there in open source.
+I've been stuck in design paralysis for quite some time, going in circles weighing tradeoffs for largely aesthetic decisions.
+It's inevitable that I'll come back to these projects - I can't leave them knocking around in the back of my mind forever! - but for now I'm excited to see what's out there in open source.

 ### Bevy

 A couple weeks of learning Rust and sifting through 90's wisdom had me feeling invigorated to see what open source game engines the Rust community was working on.
 By far the largest and most active project is [Bevy](https://bevyengine.org/), an open source ECS game engine with support for WebGPU and glTF.
-It supports all the features my hobby engine hoped to, and many more.
+It supports all the features I aspired to in my hobby engine, and many more.
 The community is active and friendly, and there are many new features being worked on in the open.
-Suffice to say I was stoked, Bevy is exactly the kind of project I was hoping to find.
+I was stoked, Bevy is exactly the kind of project I was hoping to find.

 Compared to the Rust book, [Bevy's quickstart materials](https://bevyengine.org/learn/quick-start/getting-started/) are a bit more sparse.
 Fortunately, there's a [large set of examples](https://github.com/bevyengine/bevy/tree/main/examples) that covered every situation I needed, and a [cheatbook of snippets and advice](https://bevy-cheatbook.github.io/) for more complicated questions.
 Compared to other engines I've played with, there are a couple key differences getting started with Bevy.
 First, there's no editor - `bevy` is just a crate that you add as a dependency to your project.
 There are a few [community editors](https://bevy-cheatbook.github.io/setup/bevy-tools.html), but I haven't tried any yet.
 Second, Bevy follows the [Entity Component System (ECS)](https://bevyengine.org/learn/quick-start/getting-started/ecs/) paradigm.
 Components are Rust `structs` that implement the `Component` trait.
 Systems are functions that access or modify components.
 Entities are logical groupings of components.
 Systems interact with components via [queries](https://bevyengine.org/learn/quick-start/getting-started/ecs/#your-first-query).

 I've been interested in the ECS pattern for awhile - back when I was working on [Grandma Green](http://localhost:4000/blog/2023/05/11/grandmagreen.html) we steered toward something that sort-of-kind-of emulated a data oriented design but ended up a little half baked.
-ECS alleges to improve performance by reducing cache misses - if your movement system wants to modify the position of every entity in the scene, it's easier to make sure the position components are paged together than if you had to access a parent game object comprised of many components.
-What I was most interested in is how ECS changes how games are written - Timothy Ford's GDC 2017 talk [*Overwatch Gameplay Architecture and Netcode*](https://www.gdcvault.com/play/1024001/-Overwatch-Gameplay-Architecture-and) (which includes a fantastic introduction to the ECS pattern) emphasizes how ECS reduced inter-system coupling and allowed the team to move iterate quickly on core game features.
+ECS alleges to improve performance by reducing cache misses - if you have scene with a lot of actors and your movement system wants to modify the position of every entity in the scene, you can fit more position components in a page than if you had to load every parent entity as in an object-oriented system.
+What I was most interested in is how ECS changes how games are written - Timothy Ford's GDC 2017 talk [*Overwatch Gameplay Architecture and Netcode*](https://www.gdcvault.com/play/1024001/-Overwatch-Gameplay-Architecture-and) (which includes a fantastic introduction to the ECS pattern) emphasizes how ECS reduced inter-system coupling and allowed the team to iterate quickly on core game features.
 Additionally, the data oriented approach lends naturally to parallelization and network architecture design - data updates can be emitted as events for batching or sent down the wire as packets.

 ## Boids

-Whew.
-Finally here.
-I wanted to spend a few days putting together a short project on Bevy, to familiarize with the engine and get some experience writing Rust without the guidance of the book.
-I went with boids - it's a straightforward algorithm that involves common tasks like moving meshes around on the screen and inter-agent interaction.
+I told you we'd get here eventually.
+I wanted to spend a few days putting together a short project on Bevy, both to familiarize with the engine and get some experience writing Rust without the guidance of the book.
+I went with boids - it's a gold standard "hello world" algorithm that involves common tasks like moving meshes around on the screen and inter-agent interaction.
 I used [V. Hunter Adams' post](https://vanhunteradams.com/Pico/Animal_Movement/Boids-algorithm.html) as reference.
-I won't describe the actual boids algorithm here, but I'll talk through some details of getting it going on Bevy.
+I won't re-describe the actual boids algorithm here, but I'll talk through some details of getting it going on Bevy.

 ### Entities, Components, Systems

 The first task was looking at boids through the ECS lens.
 Boids are simple - they have a position, direction, and speed.
-In this implementation each boid is an *entity* described by two *components* - a triangle mesh and a 2d velocity vector.
+In this implementation each boid is an *entity* described by three *components* - a triangle mesh, a 2d velocity vector, and a marker struct to track their positions in the k-d tree (more on that in the next section).
 I use a [bundle](https://bevy-cheatbook.github.io/programming/bundle.html) to bind these components together as a boid.

 ```
+#[derive(Component)]
+struct Velocity(Vec2);

 // Marker for entities tracked by KDTree
 #[derive(Component, Default)]
 struct SpatialEntity;

-#[derive(Component)]
-struct Velocity(Vec2);

 #[derive(Bundle)]
 struct BoidBundle {
     mesh: MaterialMesh2dBundle<ColorMaterial>,
     velocity: Velocity,
+    marker: SpatialEntity,
 }
 ```

 There are 3 *systems* for boid motion.
 The *flocking system* implements boid behaviors by emitting a per-boid change in velocity.
 The *velocity system* listens for changes in velocity, updates each boid's velocity vector, and clamps their overall speed while steering them within screen-space boundaries.
-Finally, the *movement system* updates the position of each boid according to its final velocity.
+Finally, the *movement system* updates the position of each boid according to its end-of-frame velocity.

 ```
 fn flocking_system(